linux-cultist/venv-selector.nvim/README.md

 ```

 These results will be shown in the telescope viewer and if they are a python virtual environment, they can be activated by pressing enter.

-## Adding your own searches

-The best way to craft a search is to run `fd` with your desired parameters on the command line before you put it into the plugin config.

-When you create your own `fd` command, make sure the output is the full, absolute paths to the python interpreters.
-You can do this by adding the `-a` switch to your `fd` command.

-Each search needs a name you choose.
-Below they are poorly named `name_for_your_search_here` and `name_for_your_other_search_here`.
-Try to come up with better names. :)
+You can add multiple searches as well:

 ```
       require("venv-selector").setup {
         settings = {
           search = {
-            name_for_your_search_here = {
+            find_code_venvs = {
               command = "fd /bin/python$ ~/Code --full-path",
             },
-            name_for_your_other_search_here = {
+            find_programming_venvs = {
               command = "fd /bin/python$ ~/Programming/Python --full-path -IHL -E /proc",
             },
           },